bbc/bmx/docs/audio_definition_model.md

 ## Creating a Wave+ADM sample file

-A Wave+ADM sample file can be created using the following example commandline given a Wave file, a chna text file and an axml XML file:
+A Wave+ADM sample file can be created using the following example commandline given a Wave file, a `chna` text file and an axml XML file:

 `raw2bmx -t wave -o output.wav --wave-chunk-data axml.xml axml --chna-audio-ids chna.txt --wave input.wav`

-The axml file `axml.xml` is the data that will be written into the axml chunk (with tag `axml`).
-The chna text file `chna.txt` lists the audio identifiers that make up the chna chunk.
+The axml file `axml.xml` contains the data that will be written into the `axml` chunk.
+The `chna` text file `chna.txt` lists the audio identifiers that make up the `chna` chunk.
 The format of the text file is described in [chna Text file Definition Format](#chna-text-file-definition-format).

-If the source Wave file contained an axml chunk then the `--wave-chunk-data axml.xml axml` option will override it.
-If the source Wave file contained a chna chunk then the `--chna-audio-ids chna.txt` option will override it.
+If the source Wave file contained an `axml` chunk then the `--wave-chunk-data` option will override it.
+If the source Wave file contained a `chna` chunk then the `--chna-audio-ids chna.txt` option will override it.

-A Wave+ADM sample file can be created without a axml chunk, i.e. just a chna chunk, using the following example commandline given a Wave file (which doesn't have a axml chunk!) and a chna text file:
+A Wave+ADM sample file can be created without a `axml` chunk, i.e. just a `chna` chunk, using the following example commandline given a Wave file (which doesn't have a `axml` chunk!) and a `chna` text file:

 `raw2bmx -t wave -o output.wav --chna-audio-ids chna.txt --wave input.wav`